 Geography covers Russia, the United Kingdom (especially Wales), Pennsylvania, and regions and sub-regions of the United States.
 It also reviews states and capitals that were learned in Level Five.

-Students completing Level Seven should be ready for high school level work.
-However, if they are not yet ready for high school level work, they can instead use the Level Eight book studies which TGATB considers optional.
+Students completing Level Seven should be ready for high-school-level work.
+However, if they are not yet ready for high school level work, they can instead use the Level Eight book studies which TGTB considers optional.